Token endpoint - Amazon Cognito

 scope

-Can be a combination of any custom scopes associated with an app client.
-Any scope that you request must be activated for the app client, or Amazon Cognito will ignore it.
-If the client doesn't request any scopes, the authentication server uses all custom scopes associated with the client.
+(Optional) Can be a combination of any custom scopes that are associated with an app client.
+Any scope that you request must be activated for the app client.
+If not, Amazon Cognito will ignore it.
+If the client doesn't request any scopes, the authentication server assigns all custom scopes that you authorized in your app client configuration.

 redirect_uri